 Firstly, welcome to all those who've joined the group recently.
 Very much looking forward to seeing you at one of our meetups soon.

-Meanwhile, I'd like to get another date in the diary, which will be in mid to late January.
-Thanks to those who sent me suggestions on our theme of the English Civil War / Charles I.
+Meanwhile, I'd like to get another date in the diary, which will be in early March.
+Thanks to those who sent me suggestions.

 I've just created two polls: one to choose the date and one to choose the next book.